41 Sights in Ciudad Autónoma de Buenos Aires, Argentina (with Map and Images)

 National Library Mariano Moreno

-The Mariano Moreno National Library, usually called the National Library, is the most important library in Argentina.
-It was created in 1810 by the First Board as a public library in the Cabildo of Buenos Aires.
-It was later nationalized.
-In 1996, it was granted the status of decentralized and autarkic body and it was established that its objectives are "to guard, increase, preserve, record and disseminate the printed memory of culture" of the country.
-Its headquarters are located in the Buenos Aires neighborhood of Recoleta.
+The Mariano Moreno National Library, better known as the National Library, is the most important library in Argentina.
+It was created in 1810 by the First Board as a public library in the Cabildo de Buenos Aires.
+The library was nationalized later and framed within the Executive Power.
+In 1996, he was granted the character of decentralized and autarkic organism and it was established that its objectives are "guarding, increasing, preserving, registering and disseminating the printed memory of the culture" of the country.
+Its main headquarters is located in the Buenos Aires neighborhood of Recoleta.

-Wikipedia: Biblioteca Nacional de la República Argentina (ES)
+Wikipedia: Biblioteca Nacional de la República Argentina (ES), Website, Instagram

 Show sight on map